p2635/AdventOfCode2022/README.md

 - Start Date: 03 December 2022
 - End Date: I don't know if I can make it 'til the end!
 - `/day1, /day2` folders correspond to the puzzles in the below checklist.
-- `/input` stores the text I received for the puzzle input.
+- `/input` stores the puzzle input from the AoC website.
 - `/tests` pytest files in here, I didn't write them for every challenge though.
 - Coded on Github Codespaces originally but I realized there is a limited usage.
 Now I'm doing things locally, had to get used to fixing things and creating a virtual env.